 One set of books that we will include in our cross-sectional analysis is books that are of "local interest".
 Some examples in our sample are the short story collection, Christmas in Georgia, a history book by a Boston College professor emeritus, Boston Catholics: A History of the Church and Its People, and Indiana native Booth Tarkington's novel The Turmoil.
-We think these books could be interesting to analyze because physical used bookstores may have already been very well positioned to match such books with high willingness-to-pay owners, and, therefore, there may be little added benefit from listing many such books on the Internet.
+We think these books could be interesting to analyze because physical used bookstores may have already been very well positioned to match such books with high willingness-to-pay owners, and, therefore, there may be little added benefit from listing many such books on the internet.
 One instructive example is The Mount Vernon Street Warrens: A Boston Story, 1860-1910.
-Beacon Hill's narrow cobbled streets flanked by 19th century row houses attract tourists as well as well-heeled and history conscious homeowners.
+Beacon Hill's narrow cobbled streets flanked by 19th century row houses attract tourists as well as well-heeled and history-conscious homeowners.
 It seems plausbile that someone who sees this book on a used bookstore shelf shortly after having walked down Mount Vernon Street might decide that reading the book would be an enjoyable way to learn more about the area's history and have a high willingness to pay.
-Given that the book achieved limited commercial success-it has just a single review on Amazon-it seems likely that there are few consumers searching directly for it on the Internet.
-Moreover, even if the consumer in our example did find the book via an Internet search, the Publishers Weekly review,

-The fortune of the Warren family ... enabled five siblings to grow up in the elite society of Boston's Beacon Hill in the early 1900s.
+Given that the book achieved limited commercial success-it has just a single review on Amazon-it seems likely that there are few consumers searching directly for it on the internet.
+Moreover, even if the consumer in our example did find the book via an internet search, the Publishers Weekly review, elite society of Boston's Beacon Hill in the early 1900s.
 In telling the stories of those children who became notable for eccentricity and philanthropy, Green ... focuses on Ned Warren, a homosexual and mover in the international movement of aestheticism, who was determined to lead a "grand but blighted life." ...
-This somewhat jumbled tale of a family's sundering through greed and suicide is enlivened with anecdotes might well have convinced him or her that some other book might make for lighter reading.
+This somewhat jumbled tale of a family's sundering through greed and suicide is enlivened with anecdotes might well have convinced them that some other book might make for lighter reading.